yvf/rust-ldap3/README.md

 ### Attention!

 The port to async/await and Tokio 0.2 is in progress.
-What you can see here is a very early and very rough draft of the next version of the library.
+What you can see here is a work-in-progress snapshot of the next version of the library.
 Currently working are:

 * Async connection and operations (TCP, TLS + StartTLS, Unix domain sockets).

 * Synchronous connection/client.

-* Simple Bind, SASL EXTERNAL Bind, streaming Search and Extended operations.
+* All standard LDAP operations.

 * Controls.

 Not working:

-* The rest of the operations.

 * Automatic paging (not a priority).